/

 Companies that send out RFIs and RFQs may inadvertently slow the purchasing process.
 Based on the information in an RFP, the assumption is that vendor demos will result in a clear consensus on which CRM system to select.

 Ironically, the overall CRM buying process can be sped up by slowing it down.
-Being clearer about specific requirements earlier in the process can result in quicker product decisions.
+Being more precise about specific requirements earlier in the process can result in quicker product decisions.

 If CXOs are involved in discussions during the requirements gathering and definition process, light will be shed on the business benefits of a new CRM system they may otherwise have been aware of.
 This alone could drive a faster decision.